 For example, if you asked for advice on public speaking and they suggest speaking every chance you get from making a toast at dinner to someone’s eulogy, you might say “Thank you, I would like to follow that advice.
 I figure I’ll have a couple chances to speak per week.
 Would it be okay with you if I check in once a week for a few weeks to make sure I’m following your advice?
 A phone call or email once a week is all I’m asking, though I’d welcome more advice on how I’m doing it.”

-Notice I’m not suggesting saying it’s a good or bad idea, which would be evaluative and risk demotivating them from helping.
+Notice I’m not suggesting saying it’s a good or bad idea, which would be evaluative and risk discouraging them.

 You will know or can figure out with the other person how to follow up — how frequent, how to interact, for how long, etc.